Share

 "DNA synthesis/S-phase entry",

-"chromosome aberrations (specific chromosome lesions)"
+"Chromosome aberrations (specific chromosome lesions)"

 ],

-"main_findings": "Exposure to continuous 7.7 GHz radiation at 30 mW/cm2 inhibited [3H]thymidine incorporation by preventing DNA from entering S phase, with recovery of normal incorporation within one V79 generation cycle.
-Compared with controls, irradiated cells showed a higher frequency of specific chromosome lesions/chromosome aberrations.",
+"main_findings": "Exposure to 7.7 GHz continuous microwave radiation (30 mW/cm2) inhibited [3H]thymidine incorporation by preventing DNA from entering S phase; incorporation returned to normal within one V79 generation cycle.
+Irradiated cells showed a higher frequency of specific chromosome lesions compared with controls, suggesting changes in DNA synthesis and DNA structure.",

 "effect_direction": "harm",